 Quinoa Bar Vegetariá

 Travessera de Gràcia, 203 • 10 to 15€

 This tiny place in Gràcia, home to the best vegan carrot cake we’ve ever tried, is a welcomed change in Barcelona's food scene.
-Catering for veggies and vegans, it offers great burgers, scrumptious salads and a daily quiche.
+Catering for veggies and vegans, it offers excellent burgers, scrumptious salads and a daily quiche.
 During lunch hours, set menus include one of their refreshing, made to order juices, making the place an affordable option for lunch.

 C/ Balboa, 1 • 15€

 A neighbourhood tapas bar, a stone throw away from the touristy Barceloneta.
-A young crowd forms in the evenings, making it a popular place for those who know.
+Young crowd forms in the evenings, making it a favourite place for those who know.
 The menu boasts all the usual suspects of Catalonian cuisine; patatas bravas, tortilla de patata, piquillo peppers or chipirones.
 Everything is well cooked and well served.
 As an inside tip, if Bitácora is full and there’s no place to sit, just go the restaurant next door.
 The name is different, but it shares Bitácora's kitchen and menu.

 HOW TO GET THERE

 There are a couple of low budget airline companies that fly directly from London to Barcelona.
 Prices are affordable throughout the year but fares increase during peak season (May - September).